-Online or distance study means that you can access all your study materials online through your UConnect student portal and you don’t need to come on-campus to classes.
-There are set dates throughout the Semester that you need to submit assessment by and you do still sit exams.
-You can always come and use the resources on-campus if you’re close by (we’ve even made a helpful guide for online students experiencing campus for the first time).
+Online or distance study means that you can access all your study materials online through your UConnect student portal.
+You won't need to come on-campus for classes and your assessment will have set dates to be submitted throughout the Semester but you'll still sit exams.
+You can always come and use the resources on-campus if you’re close by.

 External study means that your materials are available online, but that you’ll need to attend in-person classes at some stage during the course.
 These intensive on-campus experiences are in the form of Residential Schools or workshops and are held several times throughout the academic year.
 These are required as part of your assessment, and it’s also your opportunity to connect with your peers, meet your lecturers, and put the theory and concepts you’ve been learning online into practice.